 Mix together quickly; I find a fork is best.

-Remove dough from bowl, place onto parchment paper, and knead until smooth, maybe 15-30 seconds.
+Let dough rest about 30-60 seconds, then remove dough from bowl, place onto parchment paper, and knead until smooth, maybe 15-30 seconds.

 Divide into six pieces and shape into buns.